 I have previously spoken about a mismatched expectation.
 I joined ‘health informatics’ because I was interested in transforming how ambulance services could utilise data and technology to keep patients at home when appropriate rather than an automatic convey to hospital ‘just in case’, but, and this has happened to me twice now, because of that umbrella and skillset, I’ve ended up in roles which are very much feeding the beast and managing datasets for the sake of managing data.

-Part of me does reflect that over time I probably could have turned those roles into something more ‘me’ – but spending months in a back office fighting with Microsoft Access pretty much finished me off.
+Part of me does reflect that over time I probably could have turned those roles into something more ‘me’ – but spending months in a back-office fighting with Microsoft Access pretty much finished me off.
 Twice!
-Please feel free take a look at a guest blog I did for Association of Professional Healthcare Analysts APHA around this.
+Please feel free take a look at a guest blog I did for the Association of Professional Healthcare Analysts APHA around this.

 Launching the project

 During my temporary career break in 2018, I started to develop a business case to do a piece of research in this area working with James.
 James linked me up with Di Bullman (who leads the professionalism workstream on the Building a Digital Ready Workforce (BDRW) Programme for Health Education England, NHS England and NHS Digital), and around the same time, I started to work at NHS South, Central and West (SCW).
 The project was born.

 The project started as the pathway from ‘graduate to Chief Information Officer (CIO) but expanded as we rapidly realised it was hard to even quantify that.
 I developed a survey working with the University College London (UCL) Institute of Health Informatics which explored four areas: contextual information, an attempt to map career pathways at scale, reflections on the past, and looking to the future in order to understand key themes around retention, recruitment and progression.